-There will be no additional charges for a LOA.
-If the student fails to return or contact the School Financial Services Leader on the documented return date or take an unapproved LOA, the student will be terminated from school as of that date the student began the LOA.
-The withdrawal date for the purpose of calculating a refund is always the student's last day of attendance.
+Student fails to contact the School Financial Services Leader in regards to not returning from a LOA or extending the LOA, the student will be terminated from school as of the date the student began the LOA.
+The termination date for the purpose of calculating a refund is always the student's last date of attendance.
+A Student may not take an unapproved LOA.

 For federal aid recipients, the student's payment period is suspended during the LOA and no federal financial aid will be disbursed to student while on a LOA.
 Upon the student's return, the student will resume the same payment period and coursework and will not be eligible for additional federal student aid until the payment period has been completed.
 If the student is a federal student loan recipient, they will be informed of the effects that the failure to return from a leave may have on the student's loan repayment terms, including the exhaustion of the student's grace period.
 A contract addendum will be completed upon return from the LOA to extend the contract end date by the applicable number of calendar days.
-Should a disbursement be made to the school during a leave those funds will be returned to Title IV and not longer be a payment made to the students account.

-Due to unforeseen circumstances, the school may grant a LOA to a student in the case of an emergency, where the student is unable to complete the request, such as a car accident or other medical issue (i.e., coma) that would prevent the student from requesting the LOA prior to the incident occurring.
+In special circumstances, the school may grant a LOA to a student in the case of an emergency, where the student is unable to complete the request, such as a car accident or other medical issue (i,e,coma) that would prevent the student from requesting the LOA prior to the incident occurring.
 In these cases, the school will collect the request from the students as soon as possible and document the reason for the granting of the leave after the incident has occurred.
 The beginning date of the LOA will be based on the first date it has been determined that the student cannot come to class due to the accident or medical situation.